-My name is Philipp Troger and I just recently moved from Vienna to Linz.
+My name is Philipp Troger and in 2017 I moved from Vienna to Linz.
 My love for massage began at a very young age.
 I can remember how much I already loved massaging my mom’s head as a little boy.

 I’m a massage therapist with heart and soul.
 For me, massage is way more than the mechanical kneading of muscles and connective tissue, using the same learned sequences over and over again.
 Just as every person is different and has different needs, every massage is different as well.
 That’s one of the reasons that makes this profession so interesting and exciting for me.